Boost Your Critical Thinking for Career Growth

 Decision-making

 For employers, decision-making is one of the most valuable critical thinking skills any employee or job candidate can possess.
 Employees are constantly put in situations where they need to make decisions on their own, even if that decision is as mundane as choosing which customer to help at any given moment.
-Obviously, most employers would prefer that those decisions are made in a thoughtful and logical way.
+Obviously, most employers would prefer that those decisions be made in a thoughtful and logical way.

 Critical thinkers who are skilled at analyzing and evaluating facts to create viable solutions to problems also need to be able to make sound decisions.
 As you might expect, this requires not only knowledge that is evidence-based but wisdom and judgment as well.
 The most effective decision-making occurs when you choose solutions that are evidence-based, free from your own internal biases, and considerate of a broad range of perspectives.